 Delhi

-Apart from winning the hearts, Raising The Bar has won several accolades and awards from all over the world and on 20th of February, it was premiered in Delhi, India.
-The reactions and reviews were heart warming.
+Apart from winning hearts, Raising The Bar has won several accolades and awards from all over the world and on the 20th of February, it premiered in Delhi, India.
+The reactions and reviews were heartwarming.
 Everyone felt connected to the feelings and challenges of the parents.
-All the invitees went back home more sensitised and aware than they were before.
-The best part was Australian High Commission coming on board and helping us host the event.
+All the invitees went back home more sensitized and aware than they were before.
+The best part was the Australian High Commission coming on board and helping us host the event.
 Ministers Manish Sisodia (Education Minister, Delhi) and Dolly Chakravarty (Secretary, Ministry of HRD) represented the government.
-Dr. Rekha Ramachandran flew all the way from Nepal to lend a support giving us an opportunity to create bigger spaces for sensitisation and awareness.
+Dr. Rekha Ramachandran flew all the way from Nepal to lend support giving us an opportunity to create bigger spaces for sensitization and awareness.

 Here are a few pictures of the event.